codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 It's not possible to add a custom header via our API.
 Instead, navigate to **Monitor > Webhooks > Events** and click on the relevant endpoint to see its detailed view.
 Then, select the **Advanced** tab and add your headers to the custom header section.

 ![A fragment of the webhook UI that displays the detailed endpoint view with two custom headers added to it](/img/use-the-api/0050-custom-headers-section.png)

+### Route webhooks

+You can configure an endpoint to route webhooks to specific companies by using tags.
+You need to [add the tags to the company](/using-the-api/managing-companies#add-metadata-to-a-company) first.
+Then, add the desired tag to the **Company tags** field when creating or updating a webhook consumer.

+We will attempt to deliver a message when a tag defined on a company matches a tag defined on a webhook consumer.

+Tags should be formatted as a key-value pair separated by a colon.
+For example, to route webhooks for companies tagged with a `region` value of `us`, set the **Company tags** field to `region:us`.
+You can add up to 10 company tag per webhook consumer.

+TODO: Add a screenshot once supported.

 ## View webhook consumers